A Little Quiz

 Brant Pitre's book Jesus and the Jewish Roots of the Eucharist, Doubleday 2011 provided the connection between the Eucharist and the Manna Jesus has provided us during our Exodus in the spiritual dimension as we follow him into the Kingdom of God.

 Fr.
-Doug Lorig retired priest in the Phoenix Diocese has provided a set of reflections on the Luminous Mysteries with a theme of “Peace”.
+Doug Lorig deceased priest from the Phoenix Diocese has provided a set of reflections on the Luminous Mysteries with a theme of “Peace”.

 Arthur Eedle’s historical research in Seven Steps to Bethlehem provided the details necessary for the historical validation of the events mentioned in Luke’s Gospel.